Item Glossary

 C

-• Concert Stick: Known as penlights, kingblades, or lightsticks, these lights are used during concerts to cheer on idols or participate in community projects.
+• Concert Stick: Known as penlights, kingblades, or lightsticks, these lights are used during concerts to cheer on idols or participate in community projects and comes in various shapes and sizes.
 All LL events have no restriction on which penlights you use, although many try to at least use one from the series while some non-LL concerts may restrict use.

 • Clearfile: Folder featuring artwork from a series.
 Styles and measurements vary, but A4 size is most common.